beet-software/dorm/docs/docs/user-guide/migration-to-v2.md

 - Replace `QueryField` with `DerivedField` where applicable.
 - Replace `primaryKeyGenerator` with a directly declared static `$dorm$generateId` method.
+- Replace `key:` in structured filters with `field:` and pass the matching generated or manually declared `FieldSchema`.
+- Replace string arguments in `OrderBy` with the corresponding `FieldSchema`.
 - Replace `put(dependency, data)` with `put(Creation.auto(...))` or
   `put(Creation.explicit(...))`.
 - Replace the old two-argument `putAll` call with one `Creation` per item.